 The job title of “project manager” is pretty common these days.
-But project manager roles and responsibilities can be pretty vague if you’re not already familiar with them.
+But project manager roles and responsibilities can be vague if you’re not already familiar with them.

 I know this firsthand, just by watching reactions when I tell someone I’m a project manager.